tamusgsa/tamusgsa.github.io/_posts/2015-06-02-faculty-appreciation-bbq.md

 ---
-title: "2015 - Faculty Appreciation BBQ"
+title: "Faculty Appreciation BBQ, 2015"
 excerpt: Faculty Appreciation Barbecue - 2015.
 A departmental event, organized by SGSA, to show appreciation for the faculties and the stuffs.
 layout: single
 classes: wide